 If there’s a specific skill you would like to learn, but you don’t know where to start, this tip is for you.

-Sometimes the best way to learn is to take a workshop or class with a trained expert on a subject.
+Sometimes the best way to learn is to take a workshop or class with a trained, subject-matter expert.
 This could include a 2-hour seminar, a week-long training program, or a 6-month course.
 In the age of the internet, the options for these kind of learning experiences are endless.

 Think about what skill you want to develop, what kind of training will help you enhance that skill, and what you hope to gain from the training.
 Understanding what you hope to gain will help you narrow down your options and create a budget (if relevant).

-Some resources I often to turn to for free, accessible, and low-cost courses are:
+Some resources we often to turn to for free or low-cost, accessible courses are:

 - LinkedIn: LinkedIn offers a variety of ways to access courses and skill-building webinars.